necolas/normalize.css/README.md

 * Improves usability with subtle improvements.
 * Explains what code does using detailed comments.

+## How is it different from "reset" stylesheets?

+1. **It preserves useful defaults.**
+Resets impose a homogenous visual style by flattening the default styles for almost all elements.
+In contrast, normalize.css retains and harmonizes many useful default browser styles, so they don’t have to be redefined to work well typographically, allowing your stylesheet to contain only the changes needed to implement a specific design.

+2. **It corrects common bugs.**
+Normalize.css fixes common desktop and mobile browser bugs that are out of scope for resets.
+This includes display settings for HTML5 elements, correcting font-size for preformatted text, SVG overflow in IE9, and many form-related bugs across browsers and operating systems.

+3. **It is modular and doesn’t clutter debugging tools.**
+Normalize.css is broken down into relatively independent sections, making it easy to remove sections (e.g., the form normalizations) if they won't be needed by a specific project.
+This modular philosophy also motivates the use of targeted selectors, as opposed to multiple selectors, whenever possible and appropriate.
+This avoids the long inheritance chains that are displayed in browser CSS debugging tools when resets are used.

 ## How to use it

 Normalize.css is intended to be used as an alternative to CSS resets.